Pitbull (rapper): 2006–2007: El Mariel and The Boatlift

 In January 2006, Pitbull guest-starred in UPN's South Beach.
 Pitbull recorded "Nuestro Himno" in collaboration with Wyclef Jean, Carlos Ponce, and Olga Tañón.
 On Listennn... the Album, the debut album by Terror Squad member and Miami radio personality DJ Khaled, Pitbull performed on three singles: "Holla at Me" and "Born-N-Raised" alongside other Southern-based rappers.

 He dedicated the album to his father, who died in May that year.
 Along with the usual party-oriented tracks, Pitbull also included politically themed tracks in El Mariel.
 The album was released on October 31, 2006, and included singles "Bojangles", "Ay Chico (Lengua Afuera)", "Fuego", and duet with Puerto Rican singer Ken-Y, "Dime (Remix)".
 El Mariel topped the Billboard independent albums chart and peaked at No. 17 on the Billboard 200 and No. 2 on the rap chart.
+In 2011, a "Bojangles" remix was released featuring DJ Lady Tribe, who he toured with at the 2005, Hot Import Nights tour.

 Pitbull's third album, titled The Boatlift, was released on November 27, 2007, spawned by the single "Secret Admirer" featuring Lloyd on the chorus.
 Earlier, Pitbull announced that this album would have a more gangsta rap edge than his earlier albums.
 Subsequent singles included "Go Girl" featuring Trina, and "The Anthem" featuring and produced Lil Jon, that song sampling the hook from the song "El Africano" by Wilfrido Vargas and the beat from the song "Calabria" by Rune RK.
 "Go Girl" peaked at No. 80 on the Billboard Hot 100 and No. 36 on the Hot Rap Tracks chart; "The Anthem" No. 36 on the Hot 100 and No.11 on the Hot Rap Tracks.

 His variety show, Pitbull's La Esquina, debuted May 2007 and ran through 2009 on the mun2 cable network.

 Pitbull also appeared on DJ Laz' "Move Shake Drop" and DJ Felli Fel's "Feel It".